Kipitokisk/java-junior/README.md

 ### Tasks

-1. Add the login and register functionality of a user using `spring security` basic Auth.
+1. Add the login and register functionality of a userEntity using `spring security` basic Auth.
-2. Add validation for user registration or auth.
+2. Add validation for userEntity registration or auth.
 3. Modify the previously created endpoints so that you cannot add a product if you are not authenticated

 ### Milestone 3